zlu883/noodel-js/README.md

 ## [Demo / documentation](https://js.noodel.io/)

-Noodel is self-explanatory: it uses itself to present its own docs ;)
+Noodel eats its own dog food: it uses itself to present its own docs ;)

 See the link above for everything you need to know!